SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 rows in the image produces a flux-calibrated spectrum of that region, in the same units as the spectrum produced directly by the pipeline.

-After telluric correction, it is possible to apply a correction to the calibrated wavelengths for the motion of the Earth relative to the solar system barycenter at the time of the observation.
-For FORCAST resolutions, we expect this wavelength shift to be a small fraction of a pixel, well within the wavelength calibration error, so we do not directly apply it to the data.
-The shift (as :math:`d\lambda / \lambda`) is calculated and stored in the header in the BARYSHFT keyword.
-An additional wavelength correction to the local standard of rest (LSR) from the barycentric velocity is also stored in the header, in the LSRSHFT keyword.

 Note that the FITS header for the primary extension for this product (PRODTYPE = 'calibrated_spectrum') [#fn_calrectimg]_ contains a full spatial and spectral WCS that can be used to identify